espruino/EspruinoDocs/tutorials/Bangle.js Fast Load.md

 }});
 ```

-This code removes the timeout added by `queueDraw` which makes your
+This code removes the `drawTimeout` timeout added by `queueDraw` which makes your
 clock redraw.
-Your clock will have something similar.
+Your clock will have something similar that'll need to be cleared too.

 ## 2. Scoping

-Right now, everything that is defined is in the global scope, which is
+Right now, everything is defined in the global scope, which is
 great for debugging.
 However, it means that `drawTimeout`, `queueDraw`, etc
-will all stay allocated.
+will all stay allocated after the clock is unloaded.

 We want to define them in their own scope, so that when `drawTimeout` is removed
-everything is de-allcoated.
+everything is de-allocated automatically.

 The classic way to do this is to wrap everything in a function `(function() { ... })()`
 but this has the downside that when loading your app the function has to be parsed